namin/argument-debugger/output.md

 🔍 ISSUES FOUND:
   - missing_link: No logical connection from premises to conclusion c4

-🔧 SUGGESTED REPAIRS:
+🔧 SUGGESTED REPAIRS (ranked):
+  1. [add_premise] Score: 0.69
-  - add_premise: Add bridging premise to connect existing claims to c4 → "**Bridging Premise:** If the Bible is the true word of God, then we should follow it."
+     Add bridging premise to connect existing claims to c4 → "Bridging Premise: **If the Bible is the word of God and the Bible says it is the word of God, then we should follow the Bible.**"
+     (Scores: minimality=0.80, plausibility=0.80, relevance=1.00, evidence_quality=0.00)

 ## EXAMPLE 5
 Argument: Global temperatures are rising.